mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

 ## Problem

-I wanted to test
+I want to test

 *   File I/O
 *   Basic string operations
 *   Grouping operations (mostly dictionary lookups and collection appends).

 To do this we take all of the word-pairs in "Tale of Two Cities" and group them by the first word.

-E.g. given data that looks like this
+Given data that looks like the the following:

     $ cat data.txt
     a,b